UiPath/ProcessMining-pm-utils/README.md

 ```

 #### test_format ([source](macros/generic_tests/test_format.sql))
 This generic test evaluates whether the format of values of the column is as expected.
 Use this test on source tables to test the format of values before any transformation takes place.
 The test fails if at least one value has an incorrect format.
 Use the argument `data_type` to indicate the data type of the column.
 Possible values are: `date`, `time`, and `datetime`.
+The test is only executed when the column exists on the table.

 Usage:
 ```